dexidp/dex/Documentation/kubernetes.md

 The dex repo contains scripts for running dex on a Kubernetes cluster with authentication through GitHub.
 The dex service is exposed using a [node port][node-port] on port 32000.
 This likely requires a custom `/etc/hosts` entry pointed at one of the cluster's workers.

-Because dex uses `ThirdPartyResources` to store state, no external database is needed.
+Because dex uses [CRDs](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/) to store state, no external database is needed.
 For more details see the [storage documentation](storage.md#kubernetes-third-party-resources).

 There are many different ways to spin up a Kubernetes development cluster, each with different host requirements and support for API server reconfiguration.
 At this time, this guide does not have copy-pastable examples, but can recommend the following methods for spinning up a cluster: